Wesley1808/ServerCore/README.md

     # Mobcap = global multiplier that decides the percentage of the mobcap to be used.
     max_mobcap = 1.0
     min_mobcap = 0.3

+[messages] # Allows you to modify the way some of the messages are formatted.
+Use the § symbol for color codes.
+    # The title for the /mobcaps command.
+    # Arguments: The current global mobcap modifier (%.1f).
+    mobcap_title = "§3Per Player Mobcaps (§a%.1f§3)"
+    # The content for the /mobcaps command.
+This is displayed for every existing spawngroup.
+    # Arguments: The name of the spawngroup, the current mobcount near the player and the total capacity.
+    mobcap_spawngroup = "§8- §3%s: §a%d §8/ §a%d"
 ```

 # Setup